HeljaeRaeisaenen/ohte-harjoitusty-/documentation/architecture.md

   class UI
   ```
-  The UI uses the attributes and methods of the class Placement, which uses Participants as a data structure.
+  The UI uses the attributes and methods of the class Placement, which uses ParticipantsRepo as a data structure.
+The ParticipantsRepo contains objects of class Participant.

+## The user interface
+The user interface has three classes, and distinct views:

+- a login view,
+- a "Begin" view where the user can give the program a file and specifications,
+- and a "Finish" view, where the user can save the finished placement and log out.

+A fourth class called UI controls the transitions between these.
+There is also an info view, which can be opened from the second, but this contains only some text and is a part of the same class.
+The class Begin also uses the application logic classes.

+## Application logic

 ## Main functionality
 ### The user logs in